-Today a bit about the Christmas Spirits–I mean the REAL spirits; ghosts associated with the Yuletide season.
-Let us begin.
 First on the list?
-Why Santa Claus!
-He goes by many names: our Santa Claus, but also Father Christmas, Papai Noel, Sinter Klaas, Babbo Natale, Pere Noel and a whole slew more.
+Why Santa Claus of course!
+He goes by many names: Americans know him as Santa Claus, but also goes by Father Christmas, Papai Noel, Sinter Klaas, Babbo Natale, Pere Noel and a whole slew more monikers around the world.